aws-samples/amazon-sagemaker-build-train-deploy/README.md

 ## The Machine Learning task

-We have been provided with a dataset (stored in an Amazon S3 bucket) containing data collected in a wind turbine plant, where each example includes several sensor measurements and a status indicating wheather the plant was healthy or not.
+We have been provided with a dataset (stored in an Amazon S3 bucket) containing data collected in a wind turbine plant, where each example includes several sensor measurements and a status indicating whether the plant was healthy or not.

 > ⚠️ **Note**: this is a synthetic dataset that oversimplifies the Predictive Maintenance task: however, it keeps this workshop easier to execute.